5. Evaluation criteria

 The help and protection offered to children and young people are likely to be judged outstanding if, in addition to meeting the requirements of a good judgement, there is evidence of the following.

 Professional practice results in sustained improvement to the lives of children.
 Highly effective planning manages and minimises risks to children while they are attending the holiday scheme.
-Where children are attending the scheme for the first time, any risks are well understood and are significantly reducing.
+Where children are attending the scheme for the first time, any risks are well understood and are reducing.
 Proactive and creative safeguarding practice means that all children, including the most vulnerable, have a strong sense of safety and well-being.
 Children are involved in creating ways to de-escalate situations and finding creative alternative strategies that are effective.

-Research-informed practice, some of which may be innovative, continues to develop from a strong and confident base, making an exceptional difference to the lives and experiences of children.
+Exceptional practice, some of which may be innovative, continues to develop from a strong and confident base, making an exceptional difference to the lives and experiences of children.

 5.3 The effectiveness of leaders and managers